 Recent events, such as the release of footage by Ashley LeMay , a previous user of Amazon’s Ring two-way talk home security camera, have shed light on the ways in which ‘smart home’ security devices may compromise safety and privacy.
 As a mother of three, and nurse often working night shifts, Ashley LeMay purchased Ring’s home security cameras in order to watch over her children and enable her to talk to them when at work.
 But, only four days after installing ‘Ring’, LeMay was appalled to find a hacker communicating with her eight-year-old daughter through the security camera installed in her bedroom.

 Unfortunately, such abuse of in-home ‘smart’ CCTV security systems is not uncommon, and smart home devices such as ‘Google Nest’ and ‘Ring’ are not only vulnerable to being hacked, but also raise privacy concerns.

 Despite ‘Smart home’ video security having the potential to be a terrific tool to monitor children, the elderly, and pets, as well as protecting your home from theft.
 Such technology also (ironically) poses a threat to home security and privacy.

 Here are our top tips to mitigate the risk factors of an in-home camera security system:

 Avoid installing cameras in private areas

 In-home cameras should not be installed in private areas such as bedrooms, but rather more public areas of the home such as in the hallway, or living room.
 This helps to reduce the potential for invasion of privacy in the event of a camera system being hacked.
-For even greater piece of mind we would recommend only intalling cameras external to your property.
+For even greater peace of mind we would recommend only installing cameras external to your property.

 Update your devices regularly